Skip to Content

 What Makes This Program Unique

-1. Program graduates consistently achieve outstanding pass rates on exams - most recently 100 percent on both the National Board Dental Hygiene written exam and Central Regional Dental Testing Service practical exam.
+1. Program graduates consistently achieve outstanding pass rates on exams - and continue to score above the national average on both the National Board Dental Hygiene written exam and Central Regional Dental Testing Service practical exam.

 3. Involvement with the Dental Hygiene Club (SADHA) reinforces the importance of the dental hygienist's role in community service efforts and continuing education.